webdev03/meowclient/README.md

 ## Note

-Automating social actions such as loving, favouriting, commenting, or following users is not allowed in the Scratch Terms of Use if you run it automatically!
+Automating social actions such as loving, favouriting, commenting, or following users is not allowed if you run it automatically!
 Only use these features if you are doing it manually!
 I am not responsible if your Scratch account gets restricted because of you being reckless with this!

 ## Thanks